pkerpedjiev/emptypipes/_drafts/2015-10-15-kings-jewels.md

 first one, you're equally likely to get any of the jewels.
 That is, your chances of picking the best one are 1/9.
-If you look at one, discard it and then pick the next jewel which is better than the one you saw, your chances of picking the best jewel increase dramatically!
+If you look at one, discard it and then pick the next jewel which is better than the one you saw, your chances of picking the best jewel increase dramatically to almost 4 / 10.!
 In fact, the entire distribution gets skewed right and your chances of picking the second and third best jewels also significantly increase.

 You're after the best, however.
-From the histogram above, it's hard to see how many we have to see and discard before we maximize our chances of picking the best jewel.
+From the histogram above, it's hard to see how many you have to see and discard before you maximize your chances of picking the best jewel.
 For that we can either run a simulation with lots of jewels and lots of iterations.
-Or we can run simulations for increasing numbers of jewels and plot how many we have to look at, to maximize our chances of getting the best:
+Or we can run simulations for increasing numbers of jewels and plot how many you have to look at, to maximize your chances of getting the best:

 <hr>
 <div id="kj-regression-area" style="width: 400px; margin-left: auto; margin-right: auto;"></div>
 <hr>

-What this chart shows is that the number of we have to look at and throw out to maximize our chances of finding the best grows linearly with the number of jewels.
+What this chart shows is that the number of your have to look at and throw out to maximize your chances of finding the best grows linearly with the number of jewels.
 The slope of the line (0.36), indicats the fraction of the total number of jewels that we should examine before picking the next best.

-The red line shows how many we should look at if we want to maximize the average value of the jewel we end up with.
-If we try and maximize the chances of bagging the best jewel, we also increase the chances that we end up with the worst.
-When trying to get the highest value on average, we would thus have to look at fewer jewels before deciding to look for the best yet.
+The red line shows how many you should look at if we want to maximize the average value of the jewel you end up with.
+If we try and maximize the chances of bagging the best jewel, we also increase the chances that you end up with the worst.
+When trying to get the highest value on average, you would thus have to look at fewer jewels before deciding to look for the best yet.
 How much fewer, in this case, between four and five times fewer.